 Change process and impact

-Cloud-native instances that use the cluster architecture
+Cloud disk-based instance that uses the cluster architecture

 For more information, see Adjust the number of shards for an ApsaraDB for Redis cloud-native instance.

-Child instances in a distributed instance
+Child instance in a distributed instance

 Manually change the configurations of an instance